 - The Positive Control allows for control of the specificity and efficiency of the reagents and the reaction itself, including the performance of the Real-Time PCR and of the Real-Time PCR thermal cycler. - The Negative Control allows for exclusion of contaminations.
-The sample testing is only valid if both, Positive and Negative Controls, are used and verified for validity in every Real-Time PCR run. - The Internal Control is based on detection of beta-Actin DNA, which is ubiquitous in the cells of the host that the sample is derived from.
-The beta-Actin DNA is co-amplified (channel HEX) with every single reaction and allows for evaluation of sufficient sampling, sample storage and shipment, sample preparation and the Real-Time PCR run itself.
+The sample testing is only valid if both, Positive and Negative Controls, are used and verified for validity in every Real-Time PCR run. - The Internal Amplification Control is included in the Reaction-Mix in a defined copy number; it is co-amplified (channel HEX) with every single reaction to detect possible inhibitory effects of the DNA preparation on the Real-Time PCR itself and thus to verify true-negative results. - If appropriate sampling is unsure we recommend to analyze the samples in parallel with Kylt® Host Cells Real-Time RT-PCR Detection for presence of amplifiable nucleic acids derived from host cell material, see chapter F "Related and Accessory Products".